nkymark/nkymark.github.io/_pages/publications.md

 ### Journal Articles ###
-* **K. Y. Ng** and M. M. Gui (2020), COVID-19: Development of a Robust Mathematical Model and Simulation Package with Consideration for Ageing Population and Time Delay for Control Action and Resusceptibility, *Physica D: Nonlinear Phenomena (In press)*.
-Preprint: [arXiv:2004.01974](https://arxiv.org/abs/2004.01974)
+* **K. Y. Ng** and M. M. Gui (2020), [COVID-19: Development of a Robust Mathematical Model and Simulation Package with Consideration for Ageing Population and Time Delay for Control Action and Resusceptibility](https://doi.org/10.1016/j.physd.2020.132599), *Physica D: Nonlinear Phenomena*.
+DOI:10.1016/j.physd.2020.132599
 * **K. Y. Ng**, E. Frisk, M. Krysander, and L. Eriksson (2020), [A Realistic Simulation Testbed of A Turbocharged Spark Ignited Engine System: A Platform for the Evaluation of Fault Diagnosis Algorithms and Strategies](https://ieeexplore.ieee.org/document/9036118), *IEEE Control Systems Magazine*, vol. 40, no. 2, pp. 56–83.